Healthy Homes Assessment Frasertown

 Frasertown Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is a requirement to all Frasertown and New Zealand rental homes where it’s reasonably practicable to put in.
+• Underfloor and ceiling insulation is compulsory to all Frasertown and New Zealand rental homes where it’s reasonably practicable to install.

-• Landlords and property managers must keep records to demonstrate compliance with each Healthy Homes Standard that apply or will be applicable during the tenure of the rental property.
+• Property managers and landlords have to keep records that prove the compliance with any Healthy Homes Standard that apply or will apply during the tenure of an apartment rental.

-• Property managers and private landlords are required to ensure their rental properties comply according to Healthy Homes Standard within 90 days of any new, renewed or varied tenancy.
+• Private landlords and property managers have to ensure their rental properties conform according to Healthy Homes Standards within 90 days of a newly renewed, extended or changed tenant.

-• All boarder houses (except Kainga Ora and registered Community Housing Provider boarder home tenancies) must comply with the Healthy Homes Standards regardless of the time the tenancy began.
+• All boarder households (except Kainga Ora and registered Community Housing Provider boarding house tenancies) must adhere to the Healthy Homes Standard regardless of the time the tenancy began.

 Starting 1 July 2023

-• All houses rented through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers are required to comply with the Healthy Homes Standards regardless of when the tenancy began.
+• All households let to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of when the tenancy began.

 From 1 July 2024